The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

 }

 The use of the SWITCH conditional has generated some controversy and debate among developers.
-There is an opinion that considers the SWITCH conditional unnecessary.
+There is an opinion that considers that the SWITCH is unnecessary.
 We have even seen that modern programming languages have chosen not to include it in their syntax.

 In general, it is considered a somewhat outdated practice.
 For certain developers, the equivalent block in IF-ELSEIF is more readable.
-It is also more powerful, as it has no restrictions on the conditionals to use.
+Additionally, it is more powerful, as it has no restrictions on the conditionals to use.

-On the other hand, there are other developers who believe that the SWITCH conditional offers a more compact and readable syntax in cases where multiple comparisons need to be made with a single variable.
+On the other hand, there are other developers who argue that the SWITCH conditional offers a more compact and readable syntax in cases where multiple comparisons with a single variable are needed.

-Additionally, the proper use of the SWITCH conditional can improve the performance of the program compared to IF-ELSEIF structures.
-This is because the SWITCH conditional allows for a direct evaluation of cases, avoiding the need to evaluate multiple cascading conditions.
+Moreover, the proper use of the SWITCH conditional can improve program performance compared to IF-ELSEIF structures.
+This is because the SWITCH conditional allows for a direct evaluation of the cases, avoiding the need to evaluate multiple conditions in cascade.

-Well, I suppose there’s no accounting for taste.
-It is not a conditional that is as useful as it seems, and is currently falling into disuse.
-Although, on the other hand, it is regaining a new resurgence thanks to pattern matching.
+Well, I suppose it comes down to personal preference.
+It really isn’t a conditional that is as useful as it seems, and it is currently in disuse.
+Although, on the other hand, it is regaining popularity thanks to pattern matching.

-In any case, there you have it explained.
-Many languages implement it, so it is interesting that, at least, you know of its existence and know how to use it.
+In any case, here you have it explained.
+Many languages implement it, so it is interesting that, at the very least, you know of its existence and know how to use it.